My own personal recollections are many. Where should I begin?

 thing it is.
 Aside from its biological purpose, and what wonderful weird amazing things we all are – aside from our biological purpose,

-and we are much aside from our biological purpose, we have a much bigger purpose then that.
+much aside from our biological purpose, we have a much bigger purpose then that.
 So, people fascinate me, I’m crazy on people,

 they are just an endless source of joy and horror and divine inspiration!
 As this is part of people; I explore.
 It is just one other facet.

-The other thing is that I do think that we all carry within us – not necessarily sexually – the other.
-Hence, the idea of anima and animus.
+The other thing is that I do think that we all carry within us – not necessarily sexually – the

 The woman has a male element inside her and the man has a female element inside him and the most balanced people are the ones that have